spring-attic/spring-cloud-stream-binder-jms/spring-cloud-stream-binder-jms-ibmmq/README.md

-# Spring Cloud Stream JMS Binder – IBM MQ Support
+# Spring Cloud Stream JMS Binder – IBM&reg; MQ&reg; Support

-This module provides provisioning functionality for IBM MQ 8.x+ as required by [spring-cloud-stream-binder-jms](../../../).
+This module provides provisioning functionality for IBM&reg; MQ&reg; 8.x+ as required by [spring-cloud-stream-binder-jms](../../../).

+*IBM&reg; and MQ&reg; are registered trademarks of International Business Machines Corporation.*

 ## How it works